How the IBC Protocol Works

 The first IBC transaction was sent on April 2, 2021.
-It has since been adopted by 110+ sovereign chains.
+It has since been adopted by 115+ sovereign chains.
 The development of IBC is open-source.
 The main protocol development and maintenance is funded by the Interchain Foundation.
 Hundreds of independent developers contribute to the protocol on a volunteer basis.

 The design principles of IBC drew inspiration from the TCP/IP specification that enabled the creation of the internet.
 Mirroring the way TCP/IP sets the standard for seamless communication between computers, IBC defines a universal framework of abstractions that lets blockchains communicate.
+The IBC protocol stack can be decoupled into two distinct elements: the IBC Transport Layer and the IBC Application Layer.

 The IBC Transport Layer is agnostic to the contents of data packets, much like TCP/IP.
 The IBC Transport Layer is a foundational layer upon which feature-rich applications are developed, similar to the applications that sit on top of TCP/IP and allow for the flourishing of end-user Internet applications, like web browsers, file-sharing, email, and video streaming.